 Bhabha presents existing works drawn from across her career, along with a new commission in iron, created especially for this exhibition.
-The public foyer outside the gallery also hosts four monumental painted and patinated bronze sculptures, recalling pre-modern effigies which Bhabha debuted at Brooklyn Bridge Park in New York City in 2024, which are being shown in Europe for the first time.
+The public foyer outside the gallery also hosts four monumental painted and patinated bronze sculptures, recalling pre-modern effigies which Bhabha debuted at her Public Art Fund exhibition Before The End in Brooklyn Bridge Park in New York City in 2024, which are being shown in Europe for the first time.
 Of these, Nothing Falls and Feel the Hammer have been generously loaned by Kiran Nadar Museum of Art, New Delhi.